 (1% on purchases)

-*America First has waived ATM fees for volunteers in the past when they submit a letter proving that they are volunteering during their semester abroad.
-Speak with the Credit Union about this to see if they will honor that for you.
-ILP will be happy to send along any information if they require you to provide proof of volunteering.
+In the past, America First has waived ATM fees for some volunteers when they submit a letter to explain that they are volunteering during their semester abroad.
+Speak with the Credit Union about this to see if they will honor that for you — ILP will be happy to send along any information if they require you to provide proof of volunteering.

 +Tips That Will Help You

 Look Into A Credit Union Instead Of A Bank

 Overall, it seems that credit unions tend to have smaller fees than banks, however you can't beat the waived fee possibilities with a couple of the major banks on this list.
 Do your research at your current bank or credit union.
 If you don't get great rates are your current bank it can be worth looking into opening a checking account somewhere else before you go abroad.